metallb/metallb/website/content/usage/_index.md

 implements different announcements modes depending on the policy and announcement protocol you select.

-### ARP
+### Layer2

-When announcing over ARP, MetalLB forces the traffic policy to `Cluster`.
+When announcing in layer2 mode, MetalLB forces the traffic policy to `Cluster`.
 In this mode, the elected leader node receives all the inbound traffic, and `kube-proxy` load-balances from there to individual pods.